Week 11: Dynamic Programming (Lab)

 Submission

-Submit your completed longest_common_subsequence.cpp file to the Gradescope assignment titled Week 11 Lab Exercise 2: Longest Common Subsequence.
+Submit your completed coin_change.cpp file to the Gradescope assignment titled Week 11 Lab Exercise 3: Vending Machine Programming - Optimal Coin Change.

 Hints